 When it comes to saving money, automation works in much the same way.
 If you don’t want to miss paying your ‘savings bill’, set up an automatic and recurring payment as often as you’d like.
 You can even open a bank account at a financial institution dedicated to helping you save money.

 If you open an account at Chime, for example, you can enroll in Chime’s Automatic Savings program.
-You can also take advantage of Chime’s Save When I Get Paid feature, which allows you to automatically transfer 10% of your paycheck to your savings account.
+You can also take advantage of Chime’s Save When I Get Paid feature, which allows you to automatically transfer a percentage of your paycheck to your savings account.
 There’s also a Save When You Spend feature that rounds up each transaction you make with your Chime debit card to the nearest dollar.
 This amount is then transferred to your Chime Savings account.
 With this option, every time you spend, you’ll save effortlessly.

 Get a Side Hustle and Save All the Money